 |Headquarter||San Jose, California|

-Ebay is a popular online e-commerce platform that connects buyers and sellers.
+Ebay which is a popular online e-commerce platform that connects buyers and sellers.
 Their auction business model allows buyers to place bids.
 Although popular in the US, they faced heavy competition from Amazon and Flipkart.
-Also, the auction model wasn’t a welcome one in India.
+Also, the auction model wasn’t a welcome one leading to it becoming an unsuccessful startup in India.
 This led to their acquisition by Flipkart in 2018.

 |Founders||Srikanth M, Narsimha BS|

-A truck and logistics platform, it aimed to connect manufacturers and transportation services, comparing service rates and charges as possible.
-The seed funding round raised almost one crore, but as the founders were unable to raise funds in subsequent rounds, thereby being incapable of scaling, leading to their shutdown in 2018.
+Ezytruk is a truck and logistics platform, aimed to connect manufacturers and transportation services, comparing service rates and charges as possible.
+The seed funding round raised almost one crore, but as the founders were unable to raise funds in subsequent rounds, making them incapable of scaling, leading to their shutdown in 2018.

 |Founders||Anil Gelra, Gaurav Srivastava, Saurabh Saxena|

-Holachef was a platform connecting chefs and customers in the city.
+Holachef a famous failed startup in India, was a platform that connected chefs and customers in the city.
 According to menu specials, the company oversaw the preparation, packaging, and delivery of food.
 The arrival of Swiggy, Zomato, and FoodPanda led to a loss of interest from the investors’ side and a subsequent cash crunch.

 |Founders||Bharat Balachandran, Sahil Saini|

 JustBuyLive was founded with the aim of connecting retailers directly with brands.
 The retailers owned small and medium enterprises.
-The company even offered working capital to the retailers to get started.
+What lead to the company getting closed is that it offered working capital to the retailers to get started.
 Even with massive funding of 700 crores, their faulty business model and negative cash flow contributed to their failure.

 |Founders||Sanjay Rao, Sandeep Kannambadi|

 MonkeyBox was a lunch delivery service that provided vegetarian meals to school students.
 Their customer lists boast of nearly eighty-five schools and over 1500 students.
 Crossing two thousand subscribers, acquiring other food businesses were milestones.
 The reason for the shutdown is unclear, although the company cited ‘ being unable to achieve targets’ as the reason.
-They are currently working on strategy and are hoping to resume services in the future.
+They are one of companies that shut down in India but are however working on strategy and are hoping to resume services in the future.

 |Founders||Hitashi Garg, Ravi Wadhwa, Ravi Verma, Yogesh Garg|